Estimating The Closing Costs On Your FishHawk Ranch Home For Sale

 Documentary Stamps on the Deed

-Documentary stamps on the deed is a tax that is levied at the rate of $.70 per $100 (or portion thereof) on documents that transfer an interest in Florida real property, such as warranty deeds and quitclaim deeds.
-In Miami, the rate is $.60 on all documents plus $.45 surtax on documents transferring anything other than a single-family home.
+Documentary stamps on the deed are a tax that is levied at the rate of $.70 per $100 (or portion thereof) on documents that transfer an interest in Florida real property, such as warranty deeds and quitclaim deeds.
+In Miami, the rate is $.60 on all documents plus a $.45 surtax on documents transferring anything other than a single-family home.

-This is an insurance that protects the buyer via an owner’s policy against loss arising from disputes over ownership of a property.
+This is insurance that protects the buyer via an owner’s policy against loss arising from disputes over ownership of a property.
 The policy is paid for by the seller and it protects the new owner.

 Title Closing Service Fee

-The title company or attorney does a lot of work to get the proper paperwork together and record paperwork with the County Clerks office.
+The title company or attorney does a lot of work to get the proper paperwork together and record paperwork with the County Clerks’ office.
 Basically, this is how they get paid.

 This is a fee charged to record your documents with the County Clerk.
 This fee may fluctuate a little bit.